2-day CPET: Criticisms

-At the same time, the allegation that 2-day CPET proves CFS has received criticism.
-Because the test cannot be blinded, patients know day 2 is the “make you crash” day.
-In the 2024 study perceived exertion (RPE) was already higher at ventilatory threshold on day 1 in ME/CFS and climbed further on day 2 despite lower workloads—classic anticipatory pacing.
-Psychological factors linked to exercise avoidance (kinesiophobia, catastrophizing) are well-documented in CFS and correlate with slower functional tasks even when aerobic capacity is unchanged, showing that motivation can depress output independently of physiology.
-High RER (>1.1) only proves a maximal bout at the end of the test; it does not exclude deliberate early throttling that drags VO₂-peak down.

-Meanwhile, the test is not very specific to CFS either.
 A pilot comparison using the same 24 h repeat protocol found multiple-sclerosis patients showed day-2 VO₂ and workload shifts that overlapped CFS, undermining “uniqueness.”
 Repeat-CPET reliability studies in cardiac, pulmonary and multiple sclerosis cohorts report intra-individual variation of 4-7 % for VO₂-peak; several CFS papers cite falls in the 7-12 % range—just outside that noise band and within confidence limits of small samples.
 A 2015 PLoS One analysis explicitly questioned the sensitivity of CPET change-scores in fatiguing illness.
-On top of that PEM itself has been found to exist in other disorders as well, such as cancer-related fatigue.
+On top of that PEM itself has been claimed to exist in cancer-related fatigue, however this study did not differentiate between PEM and exercise intolerance.